William O. Eareckson

-Colonel William "Eric" Olmstead Eareckson (May 30, 1900 – October 25, 1966) was an U.S. Army Air Forces combat commander during the World War II Battle of the Aleutian Islands.
+Colonel William "Eric" Olmstead Eareckson (May 30, 1900 – October 25, 1966) was a U.S. Army Air Forces combat commander during the World War II Battle of the Aleutian Islands.
+He was awarded the Distinguished Service Cross and the Navy Cross for his heroic actions during World War II.

 Biography

-William O. Eareckson was the son of Thomas B Eareckson and Sarah Caroline Eareckson (née Tucker).
-He was born on Kent Island, Maryland on May 30, 1900.
+William Olmstead Eareckson was born on Kent Island, Maryland on May 30, 1900, the son of Thomas B Eareckson and Sarah Caroline Eareckson (née Tucker).

 Eareckson enlisted in the Army at age 17 and fought in France during World War I, where he was wounded.
-After the war he remained in the Army and received a presidential appointment to West Point.
-While at West Point he composed a fight song for the football team titled "Gridiron Grenadiers".
+After the war, he remained in the Army and received a presidential appointment to West Point.
+While at West Point, he composed a fight song for the football team titled "Gridiron Grenadiers".
 After graduation in 1924, he attended pilot training, but washed out.
-He then applied to the become a balloon pilot and was successful.
+He then successfully applied to become a balloon pilot.

 In 1928, then-Lieutenant Eareckson, together with Captain William E. Kepner, won the National Balloon Elimination Race and the accompanying Paul W. Litchfield Trophy.
-It was only two years later, at the relatively advanced age of 30, that Eareckson finally won his airplane pilot rating.
-In 1939 he was given command of the 36th Bombardment Squadron.
+It was only two years later, at the age of 30, that Eareckson finally won his airplane pilot rating.
+In 1939, he was given command of the 36th Bombardment Squadron.

 During the Aleutians fighting, Eareckson was famed for his innovative tactics.
 For example, on August 17, 1942, he used radar-equipped B-17s to guide P-38s to a position from where they shot down two of three raiding Japanese Kawanishi H6K bombers.
 He also pioneered low-level bombing raids against the enemy to counteract the effects of the consistently poor and unpredictable Aleutian weather.

 During the Battle of Attu, Eareckson joined front line infantrymen, borrowed a rifle, and entered the fray – but was quickly wounded by a Japanese sniper.
 He was awarded a Purple Heart, but was castigated by General Simon Bolivar Buckner, Jr., Commander of the Alaska Defense Command, for "being where you had no business being".
 Buckner was later killed in the Battle of Okinawa by Japanese artillery while he was near the front line.